hpsaturn/hpsaturn.github.io/_posts/2024-10-24-clockworkpi-uconsole.md

 ## x48ng - uConsole

-Diving into the past with this nostalgic HP48Gx, a powerful handheld calculator from the 90s, now running here on an x48ng emulator in this #uConsole or any GNU-Linux device.
+Diving into the past with this nostalgic HP48Gx, a powerful handheld calculator from the 90s, now running on an x48ng emulator in the awesome [uConsole](https://youtu.be/eDFSc6imKTk) or any GNU-Linux device.

 ## Installation